jcl5m1/freestyle_libre_extractor/README.md

-# Freestyle Android LibreLink Data Extractor
+# Freestyle LibreLink Android Data Extractor/Exporter
 This is a simple python 2.7 script for pulling data from an Android phone running LibreLink (US version) for Freestyle Libre sensor to CSV files on your PC/Mac (only tested on Mac).
 LibraLink stores data in SQL database files.
 The script downloads the data from the phone, extracts the data, reads the SQL database for `historicReadings`, `notes`, and then merges them into a single CSV sorted by timestampUTC.

 1. Install Android Debugger (ADB) by [Installing Android Studio](https://developer.android.com/studio)